Started Business with Cash Journal entry is probably the initial accounting transaction.

 Real Account

-GL Accounts which are of an asset nature like Cash, Furniture, etc., fall into Real accounts.
+GL Accounts of an asset nature, like Cash, Furniture, etc., fall into Real accounts.

 Rule: Debit What Comes in and Credit what goes out